-Hal Ketchum, the '90s country hitmaker known for his songs "Small Town Saturday Night," "Past the Point of Rescue," "Sure Love" and more, has been diagnosed with Alzheimer's disease and dementia.
-The singer-songwriter has retired from performing and touring.
+Hal Ketchum, the '90s country hitmaker known for his songs "Small Town Saturday Night," "Past the Point of Rescue," "Sure Love" and more, passed away on Monday evening (Nov.
+23) following a battle with dementia.

 "Unfortunately, Hal is suffering from Alzheimer's/ Dementia.
 He has been battling this for some time now, but because of his love for his fans, he continued performing as long as it was possible.
-Dementia is an exhausting and confusing illness and now it's time for Hal to stay home with loved ones," the post reads.
+Dementia is an exhausting and confusing illness and now it's time for Hal to stay home with loved ones," read an April 14, 2019 Facebook post.
 "Hal is otherwise healthy and happy, enjoying time with his family and friends.
 We all deeply appreciate how much love that you all have for Hal and how much his music means to you!"

 Read More: The 10 Best Hal Ketchum Songs, Ranked